 Amenities: Flat-screen TV, refrigerator, microwave, and complimentary passes to L.A.
 Fitness

-Check Prices for West End part of the Georgetown Collection in Washington DC
+Check Prices for West End Washington DC, Tapestry Collection by Hilton in Washington DC

 Holiday Inn Washington DC – Central/White House

 In a city full of boutique hotels of myriad persuasions, this hotel offers the no-nonsense dependability of the Holiday Inn brand plus plenty of amenities, just a half-dozen blocks from the White House.
 It’s close to the restaurants of the 14th Street Corridor, and two Metro stops are within easy walking distance.
 A rooftop pool, open between Memorial Day and Labor Day, provides respite from hot summer days.